sparrow-platform/sparrow/README.md

 ### Updates
 ```
+October 2019 - Sparrow is runners up at Callforcode 19
 September 2019 - Sparrow is finalist at Callforcode 19!
 August 2019 - Sparrow now has 500 users and 50 doctors!
 July 2019 - We won Angelhack virtual hackathon IBM Challenge!